 To recap, one week before its anticipated implementation, a federal judge blocked the Department of Labor’s (DOL) updated overtime rules that were supposed to take effect on December 1, 2016.

-On Tuesday, November 22, U.S. District Judge Amos Mazzant (Eastern District of Texas) issued a preliminary injunction that halts the DOL’s new regulation.
-This decision means the new overtime rules will not be implemented on Dec.
-1.
+On November 22, U.S. District Judge Amos Mazzant (Eastern District of Texas) issued a preliminary injunction that halts the DOL’s new regulation.
+This decision meant the new overtime rules were not implemented on Dec.
+1 as planned.

 Read our full statement on this important development.
 Please follow the National Council of Nonprofits (@NatlCouncilNPs) or 501 Commons on social media (@501Commons) for timely updates.

 In May 2016, the U.S. Department of Labor (DOL) announced changes to rules regarding overtime compensation.
 The new Fair Labor Standards Act (FLSA) regulations will affect many nonprofits.